aykahsay/DSA_2040_Practical_Exam_Ambachow_550/README.md

 - Clean strings (trim whitespace, fix inconsistent casing)
 - Group rare countries if necessary
 - Validate against a country list if needed

+## Star Schema
+I chose the Star Schema because it is simpler and denormalized, which allows for faster query performance in OLAP systems.
+It reduces the number of joins needed compared to a Snowflake Schema, making it easier for analysts to write and understand queries.
+This design also improves query execution speed and supports intuitive reporting and visualization.